 Top Talent – Give it a go, pause the working day, and focus on yourself.
 You get as much out of it as you put in!

-I got offered a place on a pilot of the Socitm Top Talent course, to help refine and develop the course.
-The opportunity took me by surprise when Nadira Hussain made the offer at the West Midlands Socitm regional meetings.
+I got offered a place on a pilot of the Socitm Top Talent course, to help refine and develop it.
+The opportunity took me by surprise, when Nadira Hussain made the offer at the West Midlands Socitm regional meetings.
 Especially, as being 30, I feel relatively young for leadership, despite 15 years’ experience in the industry.

-Today, I am Lead Architect at Coventry City Council, responsible for Technology and Innovation for the Internal IT Service and the City Public Realm.
-This includes everything from Office 365, modernising internal IT systems to getting Driverless Cars, 5G, IoT and Superfast Broadband into the city in the run up to City of Culture 2021 and beyond.
+I am Lead Architect at Coventry City Council, responsible for technology and innovation for the internal IT service and the City Public Realm.
+This includes everything from Office 365, modernising internal IT systems to getting driverless cars, 5G, IoT and superfast broadband into the city in the run up to City of Culture 2021 and beyond.

-Anyway, on to the Top-Talent programme, I’ll be honest in that I didn’t really know what to expect and often these courses feel like sitting in a room always learning ‘theories’ and rehashing stuff you’ve heard before.
-As an example, having attended traditional training, they always offer a good foundation and opportunity to network but, they have often reassured me my approach to leadership is modern, rather than picking up new skills.
+I’ll be honest in that I didn’t really know what to expect.
+Often these courses feel like sitting in a room always learning ‘theories’ and rehashing stuff you’ve heard before.
+As an example, having attended traditional training, they always offer a good foundation and opportunity to network.
+But, they have often reassured me my approach to leadership is modern, rather than picking up new skills.
 The Top Talent programme was different.

-Secondly, one part of the programme focuses entirely on you, it’s probably the most tiring day but really starting to question what your beliefs and values are, what inspires you, what you enjoy about your life / job.
-It’s amazing how much self-confidence you get when you know what makes you tick and the one to one mentoring session is cathartic, being able to unload a load of thoughts to an impartial sounding board and have the space to ‘pause the working day, and focus on yourself’.
-Knowing what my beliefs and values makes building trust with colleagues more natural and makes it easier to have a shared vision.
+- One part of the programme focuses entirely on you.
+It’s probably the most tiring day.
+But really starting to question what your beliefs and values are – what inspires you, what you enjoy about your life / job.
+It’s amazing how much self-confidence you get when you know what makes you tick.
+And the one-to-one mentoring session is cathartic, being able to unload a load of thoughts to an impartial sounding board and have the space to ‘pause the working day, and focus on yourself’.
+Knowing my beliefs and values makes building trust with colleagues more natural and makes it easier to have a shared vision.
 Work now feels like a group of people working together for a common goal rather than following or giving orders.